-- Classic Add-Ins - peas, canned tuna, and grated carrots are classic add-ins for local mac salad.
+- Classic Add-Ins - Peas, canned tuna, and grated carrots are classic add-ins for local mac salad.

-- Special Add-Ins - 'ulu (breadfruit), imitation crab, tobiko, and kamaboko (fishcake) are considered "fancier" add-ins.
+- Special Add-Ins - 'Ulu (breadfruit), imitation crab, tobiko, and kamaboko (fishcake) are considered "fancier" add-ins.

-Where To Get Mac Salad In Hawaii
+Where To Eat Mac Salad In Hawaii

 You can find mac salad everywhere in Hawaii!
 From famous plate lunch places like Rainbow Drive-In, to local restaurants like Zippy's and Liliha Bakery, and Hawaiian food spots like Helena's Hawaiian Food and Alicia's Market, mac salad is everywhere you go.
 These are a few places to get started: